emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 .. code-block:: bash

-    cd ../progetto
+    cd ../project
     touch my-contribution && git add my-contribution
     git commit -m "a new commit of mine"

 .. figure:: img/collaborating-2.png

-Let's assess again the situation on what I have just described:
+Let's assess again the situation concerning what I have just described:

--  your ``repository`` doesn't know about the new ``commit`` recorded on ``foobar`` and continues to see a non up to date situation
+-  your ``repository`` doesn't know about the new ``commit`` recorded on ``foobar`` and continues to see a not up to date situation
--  starting with the same ``commit`` "*a contribution from your colleague*\ " you and the other developer have recorde two completely indipendent ``commits``.
+-  starting with the same ``commit`` "*a contribution from your colleague*\ " you and the other developer have recorded two completely indipendent ``commits``.

-Having worked concurrently on the same branch, with two potentially incompatible ``commits`` is if you think of it, a little like working concurrently on the same file with potentially incompatible changes: when the two results will be put together, we can expect that a conflict is reported.
+Having worked concurrently on the same ``branch``, with two potentially incompatible ``commits``, if you think of it, is a little like working concurrently on the same file with potentially incompatible changes: when the two results will be put together, we can expect that a conflict is reported.

 And infact it's just like this.
 The confict arises at the moment when